Beldia, the Endangered Moroccan Landrace

 Natural Adaptation To The Environment

 Over the centuries, kif plants have adapted to a summer with less and less rainfall becoming Quasi auto-flowering.
 The only other auto-flowering cannabis strains come from cannabis ruderalis.
 It is a low-thc Cannabis species originating from Eastern Europe and Central Asia.
 Cannabis Ruderalis flowers early because the Estern European summer is short and fall season is to cold for the plants to fully mature.
-Likewise, Kif has gradually started flowering earlier because the end of summer and early fall is too dry for the plant to keep growing.
+Likewise, Kif has gradually started flowering earlier because the end of summer and early fall are too dry for the plant to survive.
 It is not an auto-flowering variety per say but it requires much shorter dark periods than most cannabis strains in order to enter its flowering stage.
+The Moroccan Beldia is therefore a semi-autoflowering variety.

 Working with Mother Nature